ryardley/pdsl/README.md

 notNil(undefined); // false
 ```

-PDSL is quicker to type, expresses intent and is much shorter.
+PDSL is quicker to type, expresses intent and is a fair bit shorter.

 ### Object has truthy property